GuillemSalazar/r_miscellanea/doc/1_osm.md

-# Rail transport network of the three biggest cities in Spain
+# Rail transport network of the three largest cities in Spain

 Plotting the rail transport network of Madrid, Barcelona and Valencia.
 Code available [here](./code/osmdata.R).